 Some states require what are called impartial medical examinations.
 An impartial exam is an exam set up by the state workers' compensation agency with a doctor selected randomly from a list of doctors that the state considers to be impartial in workers' compensation matters.
 "Impartial" means that the doctor is not known to be too biased towards injured employees and is not known to accept IME requests.
 If a doctor on the impartial list is later alleged to be biased, the workers' compensation agency may remove the doctor from the list.

 An important feature of these impartial exams is that workers' compensation law often requires the workers' compensation judge or hearings officer to accept the impartial doctor's opinion as binding medical evidence in the case, with some exceptions.
 That means that the judge is usually going to accept whatever the impartial doctor says, even if the impartial doctor disagrees with your doctor or the insurer's doctor.
 So the impartial exam is a very important exam; it has the ability to make or break your workers' compensation case.

 Some states require that all issues in the case be decided at one hearing; others allow for a series of hearings over a number of months.
 Either way, the usual issues to be decided at a workers' compensation hearing are:

-Different states have different methods for the payment of lawyers in workers' compensation cases.
-In personal injury cases, attorneys customarily take one third of whatever they collect for their client as their fee.
-That is generally not permitted in workers' compensation cases.
-At standard workers' compensation hearings, attorneys fees are determined in either of two ways:
+States have different methods for determining how lawyers are paid in workers' compensation cases.
+In personal injury cases, attorneys customarily take one-third of whatever they collect for their client as their fee.
+That arrangement is generally not permitted in workers' comp cases.
+At standard workers' compensation hearings, attorneys' fees are calculated in one of two ways:

 For lump sum settlements, most states allow the attorney to take a percentage of the lump sum settlement, again generally 20% or less.
-See our article on costs and fees to learn more.
+(Read our article on costs and fees to learn more.)